huntforhomesaz/cleanout2closing-site/content/pages/for-seniors-and-their-families.md

 You do not need everything sorted into boxes before we talk.

-### â€œWhat if my parent or loved one is not ready to move yet?â€
+### "What if my parent or loved one is not ready to move yet?"

 We can still: